Regions L2 Landing Page Tabs

 USGS is the nation's premiere earth and natural science research organization.
 Because our core mission is to provide objective science and technical support to address a wide array of important societal issues, our capabilities and activities are diverse.
 Our work is conducted by employees at our Science Centers, and in collaboration with our many external partners.

-The Challange: The Laysan Teal is an endangered, endemic, Hawaiian dabbling duck that has been pushed to the brink of extinction numerous times.
+The Challenge: The Laysan Teal is an endangered, endemic, Hawaiian dabbling duck that has been pushed to the brink of extinction numerous times.
 The previous range includes the Main and Northwestern Hawaiian Islands, and its current range is less than 10 sq. km within the National Wildlife Refuges of Papahānaumokuākea Marine National Monument.
-This non-migratory...
+This non-migratory waterfowl was eliminated from...

 Would you like to learn more about USGS National Map products and services?
 Then welcome to the National Geospatial Program User Engagement office.
 We can help you leverage NGP products and services through The National Map and other venues.
 Connect with us through our network of National Map Liaisons.
 There's a liaison for every state!